dhis2/dhis2-docs/src/user/configure-the-gis-app.md

 the geographic data to the geographic latitude/longitude (EPSG:4326) system, there is no need to explicitly define the output coordinate system, assuming that `ogr2ogr` can determine the input spatial reference system.
-Note that most GeoJSON files are using the EPSG:4326 system.
+Note that most GeoJSON files use the EPSG:4326 system.
 You can determine the spatial reference system by executing the following command.

     ogrinfo -al -so filename.shp

-These command assumes your geospatial data is in ESRI Shapefile (.shp) format, but [several other formats are supported](https://gdal.org/drivers/vector/).
+This command assumes your geospatial data is in ESRI Shapefile (.shp) format, but [several other formats are supported](https://gdal.org/drivers/vector/).

 Assuming that the projection is reported to be EPSG:27700 by `ogrinfo`,